 You have to realize that your feet are what is stabilizing you to the ground.
 It might be tempting to sometimes use shoes you already have at home, but that would be a mistake.
 The wrong show will absorb more force and all while the best weightlifting shoes will allow you to manage the force, be more stable and get the bar off the ground with much more ease.

-Best Weightlifting Shoes in 2017
+Best Weightlifting Shoes

 - Well known brand in the niche